 A, B: Less than significant impact.
-The proposed division of the subject parcel would have no effect on power demand or communication services.
-Power demand for the project would increase to accommodate the potential future construction of residential structures.
-However, that demand would be typical of a residential construction.
+Power demand for the project would increase to accommodate the construction of residential structures.
+However, that demand would be typical of residential construction.
 No excessive power demand would be created by the project.
-The resultant parcels would have electrical and natural gas established through Pacific Gas & Electric.
-Infrastructure including undergrounded electric lines, natural gas, phone, and internet lines would need to be reconnected to bring power, natural gas, and communication to the proposed Parcel 2 and would need to be installed for the proposed Parcel 1.
+The project would have electrical and natural gas established through Pacific Gas & Electric.
 Impacts from these installations would be limited to the Project area and would not require the installation of new infrastructure elsewhere.
 Impacts from the project would be less than significant.

 C: Less than significant impact.
-No new construction of water treatment facilities would be required to accommodate the proposed land division.
-A new water meter and service connection would need to be installed on the proposed Parcel 1 to accommodate future development.
+No new construction of water treatment facilities would be required to accommodate the proposed project.
+New water meters and service connections would need to be installed to accommodate the project.
 The Paradise Irrigation District indicated that it has the capacity to serve the proposed water requirements of the project.
 Impacts of the proposed project would be less than significant.

 D: Less than significant impact.
-The mode of sewage disposal for each proposed parcel would be provided by individual on-site wastewater treatment systems.
-Staff members of the Town of Paradise Wastewater division have carefully evaluated the project design along with the environmental characteristics of the project area and the characteristics of the project site.
-Wastewater division staff has determined that the project, as tentatively designed, displays compliance with the requirements of the Town of Paradise sewage disposal ordinance for the creation of new parcels.
+The mode of sewage disposal for the project would be provided by on-site wastewater treatment systems.
+Staff members of the Town of Paradise Wastewater Division have carefully evaluated the project design along with the environmental characteristics of the project area and the characteristics of the project site.
+Wastewater Division staff has determined that the project, as designed, displays compliance with the requirements of the Town.
 If approved, the project will be conditioned in a manner that is consistent with the requirements of Town sewage disposal regulations.
 Therefore, no significant adverse effect regarding sewage disposal is foreseen and no mitigation measures appear to be necessary.
 Impacts of the proposed project would be less than significant.

 E: Less than significant impact.
-The proposed project, being a division of land with no physical components, would not create substantial new impervious surface areas.
-The future residential development of the lots could create minor impacts to pervious areas and storm water drainage.
+The proposed project, being a development of multiple residential units, would not create substantial new impervious surface areas.
+The residential development is replacing previous structures that were on the property, and a majority of the remaining area is a paved parking lot.
+The project could create minor impacts to pervious areas and storm water drainage.
 Runoff from new impervious surfaces is not expected to be substantial enough to cause damage or impacts to the property or adjacent areas.
-The proposed project would be required to comply with the Town's post-construction standards, ensuring that post-construction runoff rates would not exceed those of the project site's preconstruction conditions.
+The proposed project would be required to comply with the Town's post-construction standards, ensuring that post-construction runoff rates would not exceed those of the project site's pre-construction conditions.
 Impacts from the project would be less than significant.

 F: Less than significant impact.
-No impact would be caused by the proposed division itself.
-However, solid waste would be generated during the construction process and consistently after future residential construction on the resultant parcels.
-Solid waste service would also be required to serve future construction on the proposed parcels.
+Solid waste would be generated during the construction process and consistently after future residential construction is completed.
 CALGreen standards require at least 65% of nonhazardous construction and demolition waste to be recycled and/or salvaged.
 These State recycling standards ensures that short-term construction waste would amount to a less than significant impact.
-No aspect of the long-term use of the residential parcels is expected to generate an unusual or excessive quantity of solid waste.
+No aspect of the long-term use of the parcel is expected to generate an unusual or excessive quantity of solid waste, and is well within the annual tonnage disposed of by the Town pre-Camp Fire.
 Impacts would be less than significant.

 G: Less than significant impact.
-No impact would be caused by the proposed division itself.
-However, water use would increase with future residential development of the proposed new parcel.
 The water service in the Town of Paradise is established through the Paradise Irrigation District.
-The proposed lot division project has been reviewed by the Paradise Irrigation District who has confirmed that the project would have sufficient water supplies to serve its use.
+While water use would increase with residential development, the proposed project has been reviewed by the Paradise Irrigation District who has confirmed that the district has sufficient water supplies to serve this project.
 Impacts of the project would be less than significant.